facebookresearch/deepcluster/README.md

   --niter NITER         total number of iterations (default: 1000) --idim IDIM           size of input image (default: 224)
 ```
+I recommand you play with the hyper-parameters to find a regime where the visualisations are good.
+For example with the pre-trained deepcluster AlexNet, for conv1 using a learning rate of 3 and 30.000 iterations works well.
+For conv5, using a learning rate of 30 and 3.000 iterations gives nice images with the other parameters set to their default values.

 ### Top 9 maximally activated images in a dataset

 Finally, we provide code to retrieve images in a dataset that maximally activate a given filter in the convnet.